 3. Seal with a lid and add some ribbon for a perfect gift.
 See, how to make bath salts is so simple.

 If you have never purchased Epsom salt, it is a great ingredient to have around the house to be used for many things.
 How to make bath salts is so simple.
 This recipe is safe enough to eat, but I don’t recommend it.
 Yuck.
 If it is safe to eat, then is it safe to use on your skin.
 Now you know how to make a bath salts that is safe for you and your skin.
 I made these for Christmas gifts and didn’t have time to get the post done.
 These would make a fabulous little valentine gifts for a friend or teacher.
 You know they are stressed and need to relax.
+Take a look at how I used this same recipe for a fabulous foot soak recipe.
 Stay in touch with my Facebook or Twitter accounts.
 Do you know anyone who would just love this gift?